 A lot of my work starts with a feeling.
 The music is just in the back of my head, because I play it.
 The music just becomes part of the painting.

 We stumbled on something.
 You play music while you paint.
 Is there a genre that you play while you paint?

 Most of the pieces that were part of that exhibit were part of my jazz period.
 I am a huge fan of Myles Davis, Coltrane, Felonious Munk, and Billie Holiday.
-I try to stay away from music that has lyrics because then I am listening to the words instead of the music bouncing around in my head.
 The sounds create visuals in my mind.
 Occasionally, I will listen to a song with lyrics.
 For example, “She Just Loves to Dance.”

 It looks like music and boxing seem to be common themes in your work.
 Is that correct?
 If that is not correct, do you have any common themes for your work?